Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Decomposition spaces

 \begin{blanko}{Running example: the decomposition space of rooted trees.} We give an example, briefly previewed in \ref{ex:preintro}, of a decomposition space which is not a Segal space, to illustrate the combinatorial meaning of the pullback condition: it is about structures that can be decomposed but not always composed.
 This example corresponds to the Butcher--Connes--Kreimer Hopf algebra of trees, as will shall see when we return to it in \ref{ex:trees-coalg}.

-We define a simplicial groupoid $\mathbf H=H_\bullet$: take $H_1$ to be the groupoid of forests and, more generally, let $H_k$ be the groupoid of forests with $k-1$ compatible admissible cuts, partitioning the forest into $k$ layers (which may be empty).
+We define a simplicial groupoid $\dstrees$: take $\dstrees_1$ to be the groupoid of forests and, more generally, let $\dstrees_k$ be the groupoid of forests with $k-1$ compatible admissible cuts, partitioning the forest into $k$ layers (which may be empty), numbered from leaves to the root.
+Thus $\dstrees_0$ is the trivial groupoid with one object: the empty forest.